Is Pho gluten-free? A gluten-free course member went to dine out at a pho restaurant, and helping them inspired me to write this post.

 “Hey!
 I have a gluten allergy, I spoke with someone over the phone and they assured me beef pho can be made gluten-free.
 Is this true?
 (If they don’t know, ask them to verify with the kitchen).
 Great, can you please let the chef know I have a gluten allergy and to change their gloves and make sure to use a freshly washed pot and fresh water when making my pho?
 Great.
 I’ll take the beef pho with no soy or hoisin sauce.
 Thanks”

-If you want more help with dining out at restaurants with celiac, I cover how to do it step-by-step WITH practice simulations in the Celiac Crash Course!
+If you want more help with dining out at restaurants with celiac, I cover how to do it step-by-step WITH practice simulations in the Gluten-free Dining Course!

 If you’re recently diagnosed with celiac, you want to check out this course!